Paeonia × suffruticosa

-Paeonia × suffruticosa is a name used for a group of cultivars of tree peonies that are the result of hybridisation with species exclusively belonging to the subsection Vaginatae.
-The common name used in China is mǔdān (牡丹).
-Plants belonging to this group have been cultivated for millennia in China, initially only as a source of traditional Chinese medicine, particularly for the skin of their roots (牡丹皮 (mǔdān pí)).
+Paeonia × suffruticosa is a group of tree peony cultivars that are the result of hybridization with peony species exclusively belonging to the subsection Vaginatae.
+The common name used in China is mǔdān (牡丹) or Moutan peony.
+Cultivars of this group have been cultivated in Chinese floriculture for millennia, initially only as a source of traditional Chinese medicine, particularly for the skin of their roots (牡丹皮 (mǔdān pí)).
 Already early on, the plant was also cultivated for its ornamental value, and it is highly revered in Chinese culture.

-It is a perennial deciduous shrub with stems up to 2 m; the branches are short and thick.
-Leaves are usually green, pale green, sometimes white, 5-11 cm long.
+Paeonia × suffruticosa is a perennial deciduous shrub with stems up to 2 m; the branches are short and thick. leaves are usually green, pale green, sometimes white, about 5–11 cm long.
 Flowers have petals of reddish purple, pink to white.
-Flowering occurs in May; fruit in June.
+Flowering occurs in May; fruiting in June.

 Genetic analysis

 Paeonia × suffruticosa is the name used for most tree peony cultivars, but is not a naturally occurring species, so it can be regarded as the name for a man-made hybrid swarm.
 Genetic analysis has shown that five species of the subsection Vaginatae together make up the parentage of the tree peony cultivars created before World War II.

 In over three quarters of the almost fifty studied cultivars, the DNA of their chloroplasts is identical to those in Paeonia cathayana, indicating that this species is the original maternal parent.
 Almost all of the remaining cultivars have chloroplast DNA identical to that in P. qiui, and rarely from P. ostii and partially from Paeonia rotundiloba.
 In the nuclear DNA however, homology with Paeonia rockii is largest, with lesser contributions from P. qiui, P. ostii, P. cathayana and P. jishanensis.
 Paeonia decomposita is the only species from the Vaginatae that has not contributed to these cultivars.